Last updated: 13 March 2023

 Timeline for changes

-- At the end of February we’ll suspend the domains for 48 hours to help identify any remaining services.
+- At the beginning of March we suspended domains in the internet-facing zones for 72 hours to help identify any remaining services.

-- At the end of March we’ll permanently remove both the PSN and internet-facing zones and the domains they contain.
+- At the beginning of April we’ll permanently remove the internet-facing zones and the domains they contain.

 Most of the domains appear to be dead already, pointing to services that do not exist or reject queries.
 It is possible there are still some dependencies we don’t know about.
 Email may be being routed through to modern systems to provide continuity for old addresses.